cyberark/conjur-credentials-plugin/README.md

 # conjur-credentials-plugin
-This Conjur plugin securely provides credentials stored in Conjur to Jenkins jobs.
+This Conjur plugin securely provides credentials that are stored in Conjur to Jenkins jobs.

 ## Installation